 Additionally, our NAAFI style restaurant serves a diverse selection of food, warm drinks and snacks just in case the Christmas lunch begins to wear off.

-Make sure you collect your free copy of our activity trail at the main entrance, a great way to keep the whole family engaged and find out more about the history of aviation and also more about the aircrews who served here at this original World War Two airfield.
+Make sure you collect your free copy of our family map at the main entrance, a great way to keep the whole family engaged and find out more about the history of aviation and also more about the aircrews who served here at this original World War Two airfield.
 If you enjoy your visit, be sure to review us on Trip Advisor, our volunteer team love hearing more about our visitors once you’ve departed for home.